hosseininaveh/cv_basics_ros2/README.md

   ```
 The size option here denotes interior corners (e.g. a standard chessboard is 7x7), so for an 8x10 checkerboard, we go with 7x9.

-On the other console, start your camera capture: